If you are a professional and want to be perceived as a professional, you need to have a professional email address. It makes sense, doesn’t it?

 When creating business emails, you should never just use an email name generator and be done with it.
 You need to put some thought into it.

-One of the best things to do is using your brand name to make your brand easily recognizable.
-This way, there is a better chance your clients will actually read your emails when it comes to sending out promotions and similar instead of marking them as spam.
+One of the best things to do is use your brand name to make your brand easily recognizable.
+This way, there is a better chance your clients will actually read your cold emails when it comes to sending out promotions and similar instead of marking them as spam

 Once you launch your website and provide people with all basic contact info, you can expect your customer service to get contacted the most.